Bottoms up: Gov. DeSantis signs off on liquor sale extension for Jax Five Points concert venue

 Will liquor service help prosperity flow back to Five Points?

-FIVE on Park Street, the replacement for the beloved Sun Ray Cinema, is hoping to help to revive the Five Points commercial strip that has been riddled by businesses leaving in recent years.
+FIVE on Park Street, the replacement for the beloved Sun Ray Cinema, is hoping to help revive the Five Points commercial strip that has been riddled by businesses leaving in recent years.

 The district will extend to Margaret Street.
 FIVE is the only event center in the space otherwise occupied by retail and restaurants.

-Republican Rep. Wyman Duggan, the House sponsor, noted during a local hearing in Jacksonville before the Session that these special exception areas are created routinely for “greater opportunity for infill economic development” with this one focusing on Five Points.
+Republican Rep. Wyman Duggan, the House sponsor, noted during a local hearing in Jacksonville before the Session that these special exception areas are created routinely for “greater opportunity for infill economic development,” with this one focusing on Five Points.

 Liquor can only constitute 49.9% of sales, with ticket sales, food and merchandise driving a simple majority of revenue.
 With some all-ages shows slated for FIVE, this shouldn’t be a problem.